fommil/fpmortals/manuscript/complete.md

 {width=50%}
 ![](images/balanceL-6.png)

 The final scenario is when we have non-empty trees on both sides.
-It is similar to scenario four but we must first deal with the corner case where `right` is the same or more than three times the size of `left`, creating the obvious connection
+Unless the `left` is more than three times the size of the `right`, we can do the simple thing and create a new `Bin`

 {lang="text"}
 ~~~~~~~~